kalvn/shaarli2mastodon/README.md

 ```bash
 $ git clone https://github.com/kalvn/shaarli2mastodon
 ```

+Make sure these new files are readable by your web server (Apache, Nginx, etc.).

 Then, on your Shaarli instance, go to *Plugin administration* page and activate the plugin.